Q. What challenges are new and/or continuing international students experiencing with entering the U.S.?

 Q: If I am transferring my SEVIS record to Georgia Tech but plan to enroll online only from outside the U.S., will my SEVIS record be active?

-Q: I am a new student planning to enroll full-time in residential and hybrid courses and enter the U.S. Will I need an updated I-20 with remarks showing I am enrolled full-time in residential instruction to enter the U.S.?
+Q: I am a new student planning to enroll full-time in residential courses and enter the U.S. Will I need an updated I-20 with remarks showing I am enrolled full-time in residential instruction to enter the U.S.?

 A. On July 14, SEVP rescinded guidance requiring all students to receive updated I-20 reflecting enrollment plans for the term.
 Students interested in traveling with a letter stating Georgia Tech’s instructional delivery plans are encouraged to request the “OIE Support Letter” in the iStart F/J Check In Menu.